Trophy Hunting

 Help save South Africa's wildlife.

-Send the Email to minister Creecy.
+Send the Email to Minister Creecy.

 Trophy hunting is a form of sport hunting in which wild animals such as lions and elephants are valued as trophies.
 Parts of the hunted animal are kept and displayed by the hunter to honour the animal and remember the experience of the hunt.
 The animal being targeted, known as the "game", is in most instances a mature male specimen from a popular species of collectable interests, usually of large sizes, holding impressive horns/antlers or magnificent furs/manes.